New England Journal of Medicine JANUARY 01, 2015

 Setting

-Comparator Usual care alone (including intravenous alteplase if eligible).
+Comparator Usual care alone (which included the administration of intravenous alteplase in 89.0% of patients).

 Study Limitations